TheodoreAouad/GMDA-Project/README.md

 # GMDA-Project

-This project was made in python 3.7.
+This project was made in python 3.7 using windows.
 We do not ensure compatibility with other versions of python.

 ## Installation